For every child, results

 1. Local presence, global reach

-UNICEF is active in 190 countries and territories.
-Our vast network means we can take successful approaches from one place in the world and adapt them to meet challenges elsewhere, helping drive results for children and young people at a global scale.
+UNICEF is active in more than 190 countries and territories.
+Our vast network of skilled and committed staff means we can take successful approaches from one place in the world and adapt them to meet challenges elsewhere, helping drive results for children and young people at a global scale.

 “I regard UNICEF as my strongest support structure”